 Work with a separate group for each house.
 I begin with the one at the bottom.
 For this create a new layer above all the layers of the group.
-Then using the Pen Tool create a shape of a window.
+Then, using the Pen Tool, create the shape of a window.

 Thus we have a window-frame.
-To create cross bars select a piece of the window with the Lasso tool, copy it to a new layer.
-Using the Transform tool and duplicating this piece create a window the way you want it.
+To create cross bars, select a piece of the window with the Lasso tool and copy it to a new layer.
+Using the Transform tool and duplicating this piece, create a window the way you want it.

 Merge all the layers with window elements.
 Double click on the layer and open the Layer Style window.
 Chose Bevel and Emboss- Inner Bevel and set it the way it's shown on the screenshot.
 Or you can set it differently taking into account from which side the sunlight will be falling on in your illustration.

 To make the window dark inside create a selection under the layer with the window and fill it in with #050101.

 As you can see, instead of a dark layer I added a board texture in doors.
 Cut out a necessary door form with the Lasso.
 Place this piece under the door frame and paint it with Color Balance in necessary color.
 You may also paint it with Color Saturation by the top slider.
 Don't merge the layers with the frames with the lower layers in order to be able to adjust the settings of the layer style however we want to.

 10. Window Decoration and Shutter Creation